 Markwayne Mullin was elected to serve the people of Oklahoma’s 2nd Congressional District in November 2012.

-Mullin's victory puts him in rare territory.
-Mullin is a citizen of the Cherokee Nation.
-When the 113th Congress convenes in January 2013, he will be the second Native American in the House -- the other being Rep. Tom Cole (R-Oklahoma), a citizen of the Chickasaw Nation.
+Mullin is a proud citizen of the Cherokee Nation.
+When the 113th Congress convened in January 2013, he became only the second Native American in the House.